fastverse/fastverse/README.md

 </PRE>

 </details>
+<p> </p>

+In addition to a global customization, separate *fastverse*'s can be created for projects by adding a `.fastverse` config file in the project directory and listing packages there.
+Only these packages will then be loaded and managed with `library(fastverse)` in the project.

 ### Suggested Extensions

-Fast packages for different data manipulation and statistical computing topics are suggested below.
-Each topic as a 2-character topic-id, which can be used to quickly load all installed packages with `fastvere_extend(topcis = c(..ids..))`.
+High-performing packages for different data manipulation and statistical computing topics are suggested below.
+Each topic as a 2-character topic-id, which can be used to quickly attach all available packages with `fastvere_extend(topcis = c(..id's..))`, and to install missing packages by adding argument `install = TRUE`.
 The majority of these packages provide compiled code and have few dependencies.
 The total (recursive) dependency count is indicated for each package.

 ***